How is the value of an aircraft set?

 The following services are provided:

-The logbooks and paperwork are carefully reviewed because these document the historical care or abuse that was given to this particular aircraft.
-This review documents whether maintenance was done to keep the aircraft in top condition or just to maintain a minimal level of air worthiness.
-Frequently what is not recorded is important, e.g. missing annual inspections, missing or defaced pages, and undocumented modifications.
+The logbooks and paperwork are carefully reviewed because these document the historical care or abuse that was given or experienced by a particular aircraft.
+This review documents whether maintenance was done to keep the aircraft in top condition or just to maintain a minimal level of airworthiness.
+Frequently what is not recorded is vitally important, e.g. missing annual inspections, missing or defaced pages, and undocumented modifications.
 Special attention is given to any incidents of past damage as this may or may not have a significant impact on the aircraft's value.

-After the evaluation of the aircraft and paperwork examination is complete, the process of establishing the aircraft's value begins.
-Using the results of the reviews described above, and utilizing the databases and proprietary software developed by VREF, as well as several other proprietary databases when deemed appropriate, such as Jetnet, AMSTAT, the Airliner Price Guide, Helivalue$, the Aircraft Bluebook Price Digest and of course, actual aircraft sales prices and/or those listed for sale, we can establish an accurate and credible market value.
+After the evaluation of the aircraft and pertinent paperwork examination is complete, the process of establishing the aircraft's value begins.
+Using the results of the reviews described above, and utilizing personal knowledge, comparable aircraft for sale or sold as well as proprietary databases such as VREF, Jetnet, AMSTAT, the Airliner Price Guide, Helivalue$, the Aircraft Bluebook Price Digest, etc., we can establish an accurate and credible market value.
 You will know exactly where your aircraft's value stands in relation to others that have been or are currently listed in the market.
 A detailed Aircraft Appraisal can be anywhere from 20 to 100 pages in length.

 Detailed examination of airframe, engines, props, instrumentation, avionics and all relative systems.